selengetu/selengetu/README.md

 - **Libraries:** Pandas, NumPy, Scikit-learn

 ## More about me 🪆

+- 👩‍💼 Data Science master's student at UofR and intern at URMC Motion Lab, applying data engineering skills to rehabilitation research.
 - 🌱 I’m currently learning system design, focusing on scalable architecture and microservices.
 - 🔭 I’m currently working on Databricks Data Engineer certification and AWS Data Engineer certification.
-- 👩‍💼 I am master student of UofR an intern in the Motion Lab at URMC, where I apply my data engineering skills to rehabilitation research projects.
-My work involves integrating and analyzing complex datasets from various sources, such as EEG, EMG, and kinematic data, to support innovative research aimed at improving patient outcomes.

 <!--